mojodojodev/mojodojo.dev/mojo-team-answers.md

 One thing I'd say though is that you can't just do this with a PL approach, you need a whole stack ML solution to do this.
 This is the only way to solve the heterogenous compute problem that you're referencing

 ### Technology Mojo Builds on
 Mojo builds on a lot of technologies where the research has been done and implemented such as MLIR, which is an evolution of LLVM that has enabled a new generation of compiler technologies.
-MLIR is now widely utilized across the entire industry for AI accelerators, we built it at Google and then open sourced it, and it's now part of the LLVM.
+MLIR is now widely utilized across the entire industry for AI accelerators, we built it at Google and then open sourced it, and it's now part of LLVM.
 LLVM is an umbrella of technologies that includes MLIR, the Clang compiler for C/C++, and the fundamental building blocks like code generation for an x86 processor, so we build directly on top of that as well.
 This is the core of how we make the hardware go really fast.

 - [2023-06-21 YouTube Chris Lattner](https://youtu.be/-8TbsCUuwQQ?t=336)